Tuesday, July 12, 2011

 Sentence to sentence, word by word

-For names and organizations
+For names and organisations

 Like her favourite weaving threads